ShankyTiwari/mat-list-touch/README.md

 ## Demo

-Check the Material Multi-Level Menu in action, [click here](http://plugins.codershood.info/).
+Check the Material Swipe to delete list in action, [click here](http://plugins.codershood.info/).

 ## Installation
 You can use either the npm or yarn command-line tool to install packages.
 Use whichever is appropriate for your project in the examples below.